 Clear Creek State Park encompasses 1,901 acres, covering a scenic portion of the Clear Creek Valley from PA 949 to the Clarion River.
 The park has camping, rustic cabins, and access to the Clarion River fishing and boating.
 The Clarion River flows along the park border and provides fishing for trout, warmwater game fish, and panfish.
 (Photo by: Kyle Yates)

 Beartown Rocks in Clear Creek State Forest, Scripture Rocks Heritage Park, and Bilger's Rocks are all short drives off of I-80.
 Free to visit, these sites provide diverse opportunities to explore massive boulders and rock formations.
 Beartown Rocks and Bilger's Rocks are well known for their scenic views and Scripture Rocks Heritage Park, just a few miles south of I-80, is famous for its mysterious history and Biblical rock carvings.
 (Photo by: Rebecca Thomas)

 Thousands of visitors enjoy the Sawmill Center for the Arts each year for live theater performances, classes, unique festivals and bountiful craft market.

-Pennsylvania’s state flower, the Mountain Laurel, grows in abundance in the beautiful Laurel Fields in Clear Creek State Forest, just north of Brookville, along back country roads on Route 287, and many other places.
-The best time of the year to view them is June, which is also when the Western Pennsylvania Laurel Festival takes place in downtown Brookville.
+Pennsylvania’s state flower, Mountain Laurel, grows in abundance.
+It can be admired in the beautiful Laurel Fields in Clear Creek State Forest, just north of Brookville, along back country roads on Route 287, and many other places.
+The best time of the year to view Mountain Laurel is June, and there are festivals that celebrate it each year!

 The Fire Tower, built in 1929 but now out of operation, and the nearby Seneca Point Overlook, offer stunning views of the Clarion River Valley.